AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 1. Log in to the device app using your learner credentials.
 1. Search for the certificate that the author had created.
-1. From the list of external certificates, choose the required certificate, and enrol for the certificate.&nbsp; &nbsp; &nbsp;&nbsp;
+1. From the list of external certificates, choose the required certificate, and enrol for the certificate.
-1. Tap **Proof of Completion**&nbsp;and upload a file, for example, a pdf or an image.
+1. Tap **Proof of Completion** and upload a file, for example, a pdf or an image.

    | ![](assets/screenshot-3.png)